IRS Forms

 • Donor died during the gift year.
 Special coordination rules apply with the estate return due date, and the extension rules are different.
 Check the IRM examples or work with your advisor.

 • Living abroad.
 Taxpayers abroad often receive an automatic 2‑month extension to file their income tax returns.
-If you use the income tax extension path, your 709 filing date can align, but payment of any gift tax is still due by the original April deadline.
+If you use the income tax extension path, your 709 filing date can align, but payment of any gift tax is still due by the original April deadline, and interest accrues on any unpaid balance from that original due date.

 Practical tip, if you expect any tax due, send a payment with Form 8892 by the original deadline.
 It buys peace of mind and avoids interest.